Sian-Lee-SA/Home-Assistant-Switch-Manager/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] You ordered the actions as stated in the README [action order](https://github.com/Sian-Lee-SA/Home-Assistant-Switch-Manager#order-convention)
 - [ ] All filenames are lowercase and uses '-' for spaces and **not** '_' while using {service-name}-{switch-name-or-type}.yaml format
 - [ ] Images are png
-- [ ] Image backgrounds are transparent and is cropped to the device boundries
+- [ ] Image backgrounds are transparent and is cropped to the device boundaries
 - [ ] Images has a maximum width of 800px and maximum height of 500px
 - [ ] There are no missing buttons or actions
 - [ ] Your integration/service is running on the latest version